By the Mirellé Team - Your trusted source for curated nail inspiration and expert beauty guidance.

 Step 4: Post-Application Care

 Avoid water for 2 hours after regular polish, 30 minutes after gel.
 Apply cuticle oil around the nail bed daily.
 Wear gloves for any cleaning or dish washing.
-Your nails lasted through the application process - don't ruin them doing last-minute wedding prep.

-Pro Tips from 200+ Bridal Manicures:
+Pro Tips from Nail Experts:

 - Bring inspiration photos but be realistic about your nail length and shape